Lrnyux/Ego-X/Data/Global Pose/Readme.md

-# This is for the GLOBAL POSE dataset
+# This is for GLOBAL POSE dataset